Date First Published: 09 June 2017 – Classic Rock Radio (UK)

 Out of the ten songs, there are tracks that sound very much like Fleetwood Mac.
 The third track entitled, In My World, is one of them.
 If forty years ago this would be a huge hit on the radio.
 One of those songs they would play every 15 minutes, throughout the whole day.
 Track seven is another one; Lay Down For Free.

 I got to mention the closing track; Carnival Begin.
 Clocks in as the longest composition on the album.
 Has a slow, mellow prog-rock vibe to it.
 Chill out with whatever adult libation you are into, and turn up the volume.
 Just what the doctor ordered.
 Additionally, and being wishful thinking, I’d love to see this song live in concert, along with ‘Too Far Gone’.
 Would be fun times!

 “Uncle G” rates … Lindsey Buckingham/Christine McVie (Self Titled 2017)

-Using a one to five-star rating system, whereas one star means it belongs in the cut-out bin, to five stars which means you can safely spend your hard earned cash on it, “Uncle G” rates Lindsey Buckingham/Christine McVie … insert a Mick Fleetwood drum roll … 5 stars!
+Using a one to a five-star rating system, whereas one star means it belongs in the cut-out bin, to five stars which means you can safely spend your hard-earned cash on it, “Uncle G” rates Lindsey Buckingham/Christine McVie … insert a Mick Fleetwood drum roll … 5 stars!